Guilherme Radaeli is a lawyer, writer and blogger born in the state of São Paulo, Brazil.

 - On that window, checkmark the Automatically fix file system errors and Scan for an attempt recovery of bad sectors option boxes, then click start.

-You can also perform these steps using command prompt, as seen below.
+You can also perform these steps using the command prompt, as seen below.

-There are times in which not even specialized software will be able to detect bad sectors, and yet your hard drive will behave oddly, making strange sounds, sometimes a specific and repetitive "clicking" sound.
-You can usually only detect this sound by placing your ear directly over the location of the hard drive, but its usually loud enough that an attentive user can detect it in a silent environment.
+There are times in which not even specialized software will be able to detect bad sectors even though your hard drive will behave oddly, making strange sounds, like a specific and repetitive clicking sound.
+You can usually only detect this sound by placing your ear directly over the location of the hard drive, but it's usually loud enough that an attentive user can detect it in a silent environment.

 This is the infamous "click of death".

 The click is caused by the hard drive's reader head trying to write data on the disk, failing, then recovering from said failure by switching to another sector, causing the characteristic "click" sound.
-If this is happening in the way demonstrated on the video, then its usually too late, and some data may be already lost.
+If this is happening in the way demonstrated on the video, then it;s usually too late.
+Some data may be already lost.

 If this is happening to you, consider backing up all data you can immediately.

-A whole lot of things can cause corrupted files, such as malware infection, problems that happened when the file got saved, closing your operating system or shutting down your computer incorrectly, etc.
+A whole lot of things can cause corrupted files, such as malware infection, problems that happened when the file got saved, closing your operating system or shutting down your computer incorrectly.

-However, if the file saved normally, without giving any error messages, worked perfectly before, and you have checked you computer for viruses using a good antivirus software, and it still got corrupted, it may be a sign that your hard drive already accumulated a lot of serious damage, and your files are already endangered.
+However, if the file saved normally, without giving any error messages, worked perfectly before, and you have checked you computer for viruses using a good antivirus software, and it still got corrupted, it may be a sign that your hard drive already accumulated a lot of serious damage.
+This means your files are already endangered.
 There isn't much you can do at this point other then trying to save whatever data you can salvage.

 Of course, this can be caused by multiple different things, so if you suspect hard drive problems, always perform a disk check (while also listening to the sounds your hard drive makes).
 The best advice in any situation is, when in doubt, create a backup.

-S.M.A.R.T is a cute little acronym that means Self-Monitoring, Analysis and Reporting Technology, which is an utility used by pretty much any hard drive nowadays to monitor hard drive's "health" in a general sense.
+S.M.A.R.T is a cute little acronym that means Self-Monitoring, Analysis and Reporting Technology, which is a utility used by pretty much any hard drive nowadays to monitor the hard drive's health in a general sense.